 People are the key.
 To make our customers' travel a pleasant experience, we need people to pave the way.
 Last year, Lufthansa hired more than 500 new employees for all operational departments at Frankfurt Airport, mainly in customer facing roles.

 You can find Alexander’s team behind large screens at offices near the airport.

 Your options in the event of flight disruptions

-We make every effort to always get you reliably to your destination on time.
-However, air traffic disruptions may occur, your departure gate may change, your flight may be delayed or even have to be cancelled.
+We make every effort to always get our passengers reliably to their destination on time.
+However, air traffic disruptions may occur, departure gates may change, flights may be delayed or even have to be cancelled.

 In the event of a flight disruption, please visit our dedicated website.
-Here you will find all the important services, assistance, and tips you need to find help quickly in a particular situation.
-In our experience this is the simplest way to find a solution.
+Here you will find all the important services, assistance, and tips you need to help your customers quickly in a particular situation.